napisani/nvim-search-rules/README.md

   cwd = vim.fn.getcwd()

-  -- This is a function that takes a filename and the absolute path to the root of the project and returns a -- list containing absolute paths to all files found with that filename recursively found within the project directory.
+  -- This is a function that takes a filename and the absolute path to the root of the project and returns a -- list containing absolute paths to all files found with that filename recursively within the project directory.
   -- This option is primarily provided for anyone NOT using `rg`.
 If you are using `rg` -- you shouldn't need to define this configuration key. find_files_with_name = find_files_with_name